 Course websites are used for posting handouts, announcements, links to websites of interest, images, and other items.
 They can also incorporate discussions and other interactive elements.
 There are many ways to create a web presence for a course.
 The choice depends on technical requirements, privacy concerns, level of instructor involvement, and other factors.
 Your choice will probably yield only two of the following: easy to build, pretty, inexpensive, and does everything.

-Create a blog with a static page as its home, then use the post feature for recent news.
-Blogs are increasingly used as the basis for websites like this one.
-They’re easier than writing code, and you can quickly change the design.
-To start your own, see Frame a new academic website in 3 steps.
+- sites.nd.edu – create a site with a static page as its home, then use the post feature for recent news.
+The WordPress platform is often used as the basis for websites.
+It’s easier than writing code, and you can quickly change the design.

 At Notre Dame

 - Sakai -support contact: OIT Help Desk (631-8111) firstname.lastname@example.org

 - Consultation regarding tools and strategies to promote effective learning